 - · unlawful stalking

 - · computer hacking and misuse

-- · possession, distribution and making child exploitation material
+- possession, distribution and making child exploitation material

 - · fraud obtaining or dealing with identification information

-- · criminal defamation
+- criminal defamation.

-Inform the student's parent/s (and student if appropriate) of their options:
+(and student if appropriate) of their options:

-- Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Cybercrime Online Reporting Network. - Report the online content/behaviour using the online tools provided by the website or app.
+- 1. Report the incident to an external agency such as police, Office of the eSafety Commissioner or the Australian Eybercrime Online Reporting Network. - 2.
+Report the online content/behaviour using the online tools provided by the website or app.

 Principals may start contact with a law enforcement agency (LEA) by completing an LEA referral form, under the Disclosing personal information to law enforcement agencies procedure.
-Refer back to Step 3 to report potential crimes that do not negatively impact the good order of the school.
+Refer back to Step 3 to report potential crimes that do not negatively impact the good order of the